ddrcode/charon/README.md

 ## Planned features

 - Keyboard-specific settings and statistics
-- Multi-keyboard: use one keyboard for typing and the other one for macros
+- Multi-keyboard: i.e. use one keyboard for typing and the other one for macros
 - Multiple layouts
 - Sending Unicode characters (OS-specific)
+- Mouse Pass-through

 ## Screenshots